-Deploying your web application behind Edgio is the fastest and easiest way to start seeing the performance benefits made possible by the App Edge network.
+Deploying your web application behind Edgio is the fastest and easiest way to start seeing the performance benefits made possible by the Edgio network.
 In this guide we’ll show you how to:

 If any point, you want a more detailed guide, we’ve got that too.